joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/16/sports/golf/golf-walking-vs-carts-exercise.html?searchResultPosition=6

 **Beard Crusader**\
-`Brigham Young has banned facial hair for decades.
+`Brigham Young has banned most types of facial hair for decades.
 One emeritus professor at the university is leading the charge to change that.`\
 https://nytimes.com/2021/08/16/style/beards-brigham-young-university.html?searchResultPosition=7

 **A Mirrored Mecca for K-Pop Moves**\